anshuthopsee/nse-oi-visualizer/README.md

 ## NSE-OI-VISUALIZER
 A simple React application inspired by [Sensibull](https://www.sensibull.com/), which visualizes real-time Open Interest data of Indian Benchmark Indices and F&O stocks.
-It gets data from the NSE server through a proxy api and plots the data as bar charts.
+Data is fetched from NSE API routed through a proxy server and plots the data as bar charts.
 The app shows Change in Open Interest and Total Open Interest for the selected instrument.
-The data is auto-updated at specific times at 3 minute intervals.
-Frontend is created with React, Material UI, Redux and D3.
-Backend is created with NodeJS.
+The data is auto-updated at 3-minute intervals, precisely at times when the minutes are divisible by 3.
+Frontend is made with React, Material UI, Redux and D3.
+Backend is made with NodeJS.
 (Note: The app is work in progress).

 ## Demo
 ![Usage Demo](frontend/demo/nse-oi-visualizer.gif)